shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

   --username "eks-developer"
 ```

-this would create an entry under the `mapRoles` section in `aws-auth` configmap :
+this would create an entry under the `mapRoles` section in `aws-auth` configMap :

 ```yaml
 apiVersion: v1